vexsoftware/ajdbc/README.md

 ```

 #### Executing a query and getting results
 So now we've opened a connection asynchronously and have a reference to it called ```c```.
-Now we'll show you how to whip out some badass code execute a query totally asynchronously for that connection and obtain a result set.
+Now we'll show you how to whip out some badass code to execute a query totally asynchronously for that connection and obtain a result set.
 ```java

 // Create an asynchronous statement.